fc-io/working-with-alvis-from-ki/README.md

 ### Working remotely (VPN)

-When SSH-ing to alvis you need to be on Sunet.
+When SSH-ing to Alvis you need to be on Sunet.
 You are automatically on Sunet on the KI wired network or eduroam.

 However, when working from home you need a suitable VPN.
 Sadly, the KI VPN won't help you out.
 What you can do instead is to use the Chalmers credentials provided to you when getting access to Alvis to connect through the Chalmers VPN (eduVPN).